-There’s something enchanting about old homes, but they tend to share one big secret: faulty plumbing, heating, and air conditioning systems.
+There’s something enchanting about old homes, but they tend to share one big secret: plumbing problems, faulty heating, and air conditioning systems.
 Although it’s relatively easy to identify and replace broken furnaces and air conditioning units, it’s not always the case with defective pipes.

 Here are some of the common plumbing problems hiding in old houses: